xiedfchn/Vision/README.md

 # Vision
-A good-looking websites built with friends.
+A good-looking website built with friends.